 Winnie's goal in participating as a Committee Member on the VTRC is to be part of the process and help to educate for the positive changes necessary in our communities, welcoming all involvement in the process of the VTRC.

-Shanda is committed to increasing equity opportunities toward BIPOC homeownership while helping people heal their financial trauma.
-Shanda produces financial liberation programs and is the creator of the Money Matters: Financial Liberation and Wellness series, for which she was awarded "2023 Innovator of the Year" by the Central Vermont Economic Development Corporation.
-She is also active with An Economy of Our Own as a collaborator and program presenter.
+Sister Sankofa is committed to increasing equity opportunities toward BIPOC homeownership while helping people heal their financial trauma.
+She produces financial liberation programs and is the creator of the Money Matters: Financial Liberation and Wellness series, for which she was awarded "2023 Innovator of the Year" by the Central Vermont Economic Development Corporation.
+Sister Sankofa is also active with An Economy of Our Own as a collaborator and program presenter.

-As a changemaker, reparations activist, equity strategist, and BIPOC community advocate, Shanda facilitates and co-organizes the BIPOC (Black, Indigenous, & People of Color) groups for The Everything Space's My Grandmother’s Hands Study Groups.
+As a changemaker, reparations activist, equity strategist, and BIPOC community advocate, she facilitates and co-organizes the BIPOC (Black, Indigenous, & People of Color) groups for The Everything Space's My Grandmother’s Hands Study Groups.
 She is a teaching assistant for The Everything Space’s Growing Resilience: Being Trauma Informed course.
-Shanda curates BIPOC affinity spaces throughout Vermont and is the founder of the Central Vermont BIPOC Advisory Group.
+Sister Sankofa curates BIPOC affinity spaces throughout Vermont and is the founder of the Central Vermont BIPOC Advisory Group.